TextInput

 When to use

-- Don’t use a TextInput for multi-line answers — use TextArea instead.
+- Don’t use TextInput for multi-line input — use TextArea.

 Content Guidelines

-TextInput content should clearly communicate what information is required and how to provide it.
-Labels, placeholders, descriptions and error messages must remain short, direct and scannable.
+TextInput content should clearly communicate what information is required and how to provide it, without unnecessary cognitive effort.

 - Use short, descriptive labels (e.g., “Sähköposti”, “Otsikko”).